nyxiereal/XToolbox/README.md

 </br>

 ## 📑 Important
-If this program gets flagged as malware it's a false positive, look thru the source code (it's not that complicated) and see it for yourself.
-On why it's flagged:
+1. This program will run __ONLY__ on Windows 10 and Windows 11, tested on 21h2, but should work fine on older versions.
-- It downloads and executes files.
+2. If this program gets flagged as malware it's a false positive, here's why:
-- it's packed with UPX.
+    1. It downloads and executes files.
-- It uses PyInstaller as a compiler.
+    2. it's packed with UPX.

-Nope, this program won't run on windows 7, 8 and 8.1 (or 32-bit systems).
-Adressing [Issue #9](https://github.com/xemulat/XToolbox/issues/9)
+    3. It uses PyInstaller as a compiler.

 ## 📸 Screenshots
 ![WindowsTerminal_67xCqykePR](https://github.com/xemulat/XToolbox/assets/98595166/ab0103be-2f5c-4191-b62c-5bfd127b419c)